Red River ER is always open, even on holidays, 24/7, 365 days of the year.

 You will be asked to pay your emergency room copay at the end of your visit.

-Your ER visit will be processed by Tyvan Billing and sent to your insurance company.
-Red River ER accepts “in-network” benefits even if your insurance company is “out of network”.
+Your ER visit will be processed by F&A Management LLC, and sent to your insurance company.

 Red River ER accepts cash payments, checks, or major credit cards including Visa, MasterCard and Discover.
 Click here to pay your bill online.